 “You ought to see her sometime…”

 The air grew silent.
-It only broke after a moment had passed, and the Chief let out another heavy sigh.
+It only broke after a moment had passed, and the Lieutenant let out another heavy sigh.
 At this point, I doubt it’s a reflex and more of a nasty habit like his drinking.
 Just another thing that keeps him company all night.
 He can’t fool me; I smell it on his breath.

 “No, not yet—we need to talk about the girl, Macie.
 First responders are having a look at her, but she is going to be out for half a day.
 How could you involve her in this?”